 users.
 To rely solely on unneeded growing_stock would

-The Irland Group.
+require a level of quality forest management that consultants do not believe exists in the area.
+(The Irland Group.
 Technical Memorandum in Support of Secondary Analysis for Development of Sears Island Marine Dry Cargo

 Terminal, Assessment of Forest Resource Impacts of Hardwood Chip